Reaction Network Analysis of Metabolic Insulin Signaling: ACR of Species in Insulin Signaling

-The 12 species $X_9, \ldots, X_{19}$ and $X_{21}$ do not have ACR for the given rate constants because the 5 species identified as ``independent variables'' can take values subject to inequalities listed; the remaining species will vary according to the variation of the variables.
+Example \ref{ex:1} in Section \ref{sec:def} presents a positive equilibrium of the metabolic insulin signaling network.
+It is evident from the example that positive equilibria for the metabolic insulin signaling network have the same value for $X_2, \ldots, X_8$ and $X_{20}$.
+For the other 12 species, their equilibrium value is dependent on the following variables: $X_{10}$, $X_{11}$, $X_{13}$, $X_{16}$, and $X_{18}$.
+This suggests that there are infinitely many possible positive equilibria.

-\begin{remark} Using standard methods, we verify that for the set of rate constants used above, species $X_2, \ldots, X_8$ and $X_{20}$ have stable ACR (see Appendix \ref{app:D}). \end{remark}
+Our computations verify that, for the set of rate constants used above, species $X_2, \ldots, X_8$ and $X_{20}$ have stable ACR while the remaining species do not have ACR (since the 5 species identified as ``independent variables'' can take various values and the remaining species will vary according to the variation of the variables).